illuminat3/food-tracker-website/README.md

 dotnet tool install --global dotnet-ef
 ```

-Make sure you are in the FoodTracker directory and run the follwing
+If there are no migrations you will need to run

 ``` bat
 dotnet ef migrations add InitialCreate